A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: Computational experiments

 The RCLRP experiments tested small and large instances, each with 5~warehouses.
 Small instances involved customer numbers of \{12, 16, 18, 20\}, with \{16, 64\} scenarios, leading to $160$~runs per target gap and algorithm.
 Large instances considered customer numbers of \{20, 22, 24, 26\}, with \{32, 64\} scenarios, resulting in $160$~runs per target gap and algorithm.

 The BACASP experiments tested vessel counts of \{6, 7, 8, 9\} for small instances, and \{10, 11, 12, 13\} for large instances.
-For both instance sizes, \{16, 64, $|S|$\} scenarios were tested, where~$|S|$ denotes the maximum possible number of scenarios for the given number of vessels (see Table~\ref{tab:bacaspscenarios}).
-This resulted in $240$~runs per target gap and algorithm for the small, and $120$~runs per target gap and algorithm for the large instances.
+For small instances, \{16, 64, $|S|$\} scenarios were tested, where~$|S|$ denotes the maximum possible number of scenarios for the given number of vessels (see Table~\ref{tab:bacaspscenarios}).
+For large instances, we tested 64 and $|S|$ scenarios.
+This resulted in $240$~runs per target gap and algorithm for the small instances, and $80$~runs per target gap and algorithm for the large instances.

-Figures~\ref{fig:lrp} and~\ref{fig:baq} show the total runtime (processor time) in seconds on a logarithmic scale against the percentage of solved instances for the three different methods ASBP (our method), ISAM~\cite{toenissen11}, and SRP~\cite{RODRIGUES2021499} across the different target gaps and instance sizes.
+Figures~\ref{fig:lrp} and~\ref{fig:baq} show the total runtime (processor time) in seconds on a logarithmic scale against the percentage of solved instances for the three different methods ASBP (our method), ISAM \cite{toenissen11}, and SRP \cite{RODRIGUES2021499} across the different target gaps and instance sizes.

 The performance comparisons for the RCLRP are shown in Figure~\ref{fig:lrp}.
-This problem involves a hard second stage, and 54\% of the total computation time used by Gurobi (excluding the use as heuristic) is spent on average for solving the second-stage problem.
+This problem involves a hard second stage, and 46\% of the total computation time used by Gurobi (excluding the use as heuristic) is spent on average for solving the second-stage problem.
 As Figure~\ref{fig:lrp} shows, the ASBP consistently outperforms the ISAM and the SRP by a wide margin in the RCLRP across all target gaps and instance sizes.
 For both instance sizes, the advantage of the ASBP grows considerably with increasing target gap, which can be seen from both a larger percentage of instances solved within the time limit as well as higher percentages solved at earlier times.
-For the large instances, almost no instances could be solved within the 3-hour time limit by the ISAM and the SRP, while our method ASBP solves 13.1\%, 79.4\%, and 95\% of the instances for target gaps of 0\%, 5\%, and 10\%, respectively.
+For the large instances, almost no instances could be solved within the 3-hour time limit by the ISAM and the SRP, while our method ASBP solves 13.8\%, 80\%, and 83.1\% of the instances for target gaps of 0\%, 5\%, and 10\%, respectively.